 We strive for justice and peace among all people and respect the dignity of every human being.

 SERVING OUR NEIGHBORS

-At Grace & St Peter’s, we bring the Gospel into the world, giving our time and hearts to doing God’s work.
+At Grace and St John’s, we bring the Gospel into the world, giving our time and hearts to doing God’s work.